Tokyo officials feud with IOC over Olympic marathon switch

 Asked if the Tokyo government might sue for damages, Yamada hedged.

-"That's very difficult to respond to, but I believe in terms of discussions we need to clarify the legal context."
+"That's very difficult to respond to, but I believe in terms of discussions we need to clarify the legal context," Yamada said.

 "Can we say no to the plan that the IOC and International Association of Athletics Federations already supported?"
 Mori said.
 "It's not a question of good or bad, but we just have to accept it."